Optimal control of a kinetic model describing social interactions on a graph: Introduction

-In the field of epidemiology, viral-load-based frameworks are employed classically, especially in studies on chronic infections like HIV \cite{kelley07, killingo17}, but they are studied also for acute settings in view of the usefulness of quantitative data over qualitative clinical descriptions for policy making or therapy design \cite{hay21,petrie13}.
-For this reason, and also for its natural description within kinetic theory, substantial mathematical research on viral-load-based models has been conducted recently, see, e.g., \cite{loytosin2020, loytosin2021} for a more general introduction, \cite{RDMNLAT,RDMNLAT2} for compartmental-based models and \cite{bondesan24} for a data-driven approach.
+Regarding the specific application, in the field of epidemiology, viral-load-based frameworks are classically employed, especially in studies on chronic infections like HIV~\cite{kelley07, killingo17}; they are also studied for acute settings in view of the usefulness of quantitative data over qualitative clinical descriptions for policy making or therapy design~\cite{hay21,petrie13}.
+For this reason, and also for its natural description within kinetic theory, substantial mathematical research on viral-load-based models has been conducted recently, see, e.g.,~\cite{loytosin2020, loytosin2021} for a more general introduction,~\cite{RDMNLAT,RDMNLAT2} for compartmental-based models and~\cite{bondesan24} for a data-driven approach.

-For what concerns optimal control theory of diseases on networks, instead, we refer the reader to the recent works on homogeneous populations \cite{espinoza20, khouzani11, li19}, on heterogeneous populations \cite{roy11}, to works on information dissemination like, e.g., \cite{el20, liu20, kandhway17} and to opinions in a kinetic setting like, e.g., \cite{albi2014bis}.
-Moreover, for a short list of recent papers on optimal control within the framework of kinetic theory on related topics see, e.g., \cite{albi2021, franceschi23, Dimarco2022} and references therein.
+Concerning optimal control theory of diseases on networks, instead, we refer the reader to the recent works on homogeneous populations~\cite{espinoza20, khouzani11, li19}, on heterogeneous populations~\cite{roy11}, to works on information dissemination like, e.g.,~\cite{el20, liu20, kandhway17}, and to works with ODEs settings on networks also considering vaccination~\cite{KABIR2019,kabir2020} and optimal control for compartmental models~\cite{zino1,zino2}.
+Within the framework of kinetic theory, we mention the following works concerning opinion formation~\cite{albi2014bis} and optimal control on related topics, see, e.g.,~\cite{albi2021, franceschi23, Dimarco2022} and references therein.

-In view of the importance of this topic for the aforementioned reasons, in this paper we follow up the model presented in \cite{loytosin2021}, where the authors propose a Boltzmann-type kinetic model for the spreading of diseases on a network, based on the exchange of viral load.
-Our contribution to the model in \cite{loytosin2021} is to devise optimal control strategies to mitigate the infection on the network.
+In view of the importance of this topic for the aforementioned reasons, in this paper we follow up the model presented in~\cite{loytosin2021}, where the authors propose a Boltzmann-type kinetic model for the spreading of diseases on a graph, based on the exchange of viral load.
+The authors in~\cite{loytosin2021} formulate stochastic processes allowing to describe accurately complex microscopic dynamics, such as, e.g., interacting commuters on a graph.
+From the stochastic processes, kinetic and then population-level macroscopic models are derived.
+Such models, that are not postulated at the aggregate level, are sound as they include microscopic details of the dynamics.
+The asymptotic trend of some average population-level quantities is investigated, and the behavior turns out to depend meaningfully on the parameters of the microscopic dynamics.
+Therefore, our contribution to the model in~\cite{loytosin2021} is to devise optimal control strategies to mitigate the infection on the network.
 To this aim, we rely on the method used in~\cite{albi2021}.